Skip to content

 Where do I park for Beinn Bhan?

-Standard parking is at NG834422 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NG834422 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Beinn Bhan?

-The standard good-weather months for Beinn Bhan are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+May, June, July, August, September give the most reliable conditions on Beinn Bhan.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.